It is an exciting time to be in food science!

 Food scientists develop new ways to take raw agricultural products and turn them into the food products that consumers want to buy.
 From creating functional foods that support health and also taste good, to developing packaging that protects food from E. coli and other pathogens, food scientists work to ensure the foods that fill our shopping carts are safe, nutritious and delicious.

 The Food Science program at the University of Missouri has a strong tradition in consumer acceptance research, chemistry, meat and ice cream processing, microbiology and food processing.

-Within the Food Systems and Bioengineering Division, one of six administrative divisions in the College of Agriculture, Food and Natural Resources, we collaborate with biological and physical engineers, and restaurant and food preparation researchers.
+The program is within the Division of Food, Nutrition and Exercise Sciences, one of six administrative divisions in the College of Agriculture, Food and Natural Resources.

 Across the University of Missouri community, we collaborate with researchers in medicine, veterinary medicine, animal sciences, biochemistry, nutritional sciences, biological sciences, chemistry and microbiology.